goatcorp/faq/dalamud_troubleshooting.md

 3. Click the checkbox for `Get plugin testing builds`.
 4. Click `Save` / `Save and Close`.

-**Please note that testing plugins can/will have bugs and may change dramatically before final release.
-Especially on newer plugins, they could crash your game.**
+- **NOTE: Testing plugins will have bugs, issues, crashes, and may even change dramatically before final release.**

 For troubleshooting, please keep questions/comments/issues in the [plugin-testing](https://discord.com/channels/581875019861328007/719513457988337724) channel on our [Discord server](https://goat.place/).